FrostKiwi/treasurechest/posts/GLSL-noise-and-radial-gradient/GLSL-noise-and-radial-gradient.md

 > [...] a noise function that we could classify as being half way between dithered and random, and that we called **_Interleaved Gradient Noise_**.

 Here is what the raw noise looks like.
 The following WebGL Canvas is set to render at the same pixel density as your screen.
-(Though some Screen DPI and Browser zoom levels will result in it being one pixel off and there being a tiny bit of interpolation)

 <canvas id="canvas_noise" style="max-height: 342px" ></canvas>
 <script id="vertex_noise" type="x-shader/x-vertex">{% rawFile "posts/GLSL-noise-and-radial-gradient/noise.vs" %}</script>